The Act of Seeing (2016 -2017)

 The idea of human extend their sensory in purpose to improve its operational capability using technological improvement is not something new.
 It has been there for decades.
-However, the notion of interconnectivity and looping reaction between human and technology is an interesting territory.
+However, the notion of interconnectivity and positive feedback reaction between human and technology is an interesting territory.

 The Act of Seeing explores the potential relationship between eye movements and improvised audiovisual/live cinema by creating a performance piece where the data from the performer’s eyes movement will be generated into motion images & sound using a technique of measuring electrical potential.
 Moving images will be projected into the performer’s body: the lights from the moving images will affect the eyes’ movement and create a feedback loop reaction between eyes and motion images.

-The Act of Seeing is supported by Newcastle Institute of Creative Art Practice.
+The Act of Seeing is fully supported and funded by the Newcastle Institute of Creative Art Practice.